 How much guarana should you take?

 There is no standard dose of guarana.
-For energy, some people use between 200 to 800 milligrams a day.
 Ask your doctor for advice.

 Can you get guarana naturally from foods?